 Additionally, our Las Vegas Nevada criminal defense attorneys are available to answer any questions about Nevada’s kidnapping laws.
-Or for cases in Colorado please visit our page on Colorado kidnapping laws.
-For more information on defending against serious crimes, we invite you to contact our local attorneys at one of our Nevada law offices, located in Reno and Las Vegas.51
+Or for cases in Colorado please visit our page on Colorado kidnapping laws.51

 - See same, subdivision (b).
 See also California Penal Code 209 PC — Kidnapping for ransom, reward, or extortion, or to commit robbery or rape; punishment.